-Launched in response to kestrel population declines across much of North America, The Peregrine Fund’s new American Kestrel Partnership is a network of citizen and professional scientists working to collaboratively advance kestrel demographics and conservation.
+Launched in 2012 in response to kestrel population declines across much of North America, The Peregrine Fund’s American Kestrel Partnership is a network of citizen and professional scientists working to collaboratively understand kestrel demographics and advance kestrel conservation.

-These questions highlight the need for nestbox monitoring data, which offer demographic insights beyond head counts by giving us a glimpse into the kestrel life cycle.
-Although there are numerous successful nestbox programs across North America, they are largely localized and isolated from each other in a research context—making it difficult to draw reliable conclusions on a large scale.
-In response, the American Kestrel Partnership is coordinating an unprecedented, Western Hemispheric nestbox monitoring network and database by supporting existing nestbox programs and helping new programs fledge.
+These questions highlight the need for nest box monitoring data, which offer demographic insights beyond head counts by giving us a glimpse into the kestrel life cycle.
+Although there are many successful nest box programs across North America, they are largely localized and isolated from each other—making it difficult to draw reliable conclusions on a large scale.
+In response, the American Kestrel Partnership coordinates a network of professional and citizen scientists who monitor nest boxes and contribute their data to a single database.
+With information collected in a similar manner from across the range, we can start to identify trends we hope leads to greater understanding of what may be causing declines.
 Do you see kestrels where you live?
 Whether your local environment has growing, stable, or declining kestrel populations, we need your observations to advance kestrel demographics and conservation.

 To learn more about kestrel population trends in your state or Bird Conservation Region, please visit our webpage on population declines.